thekayshawn/thekayshawn.github.io/src/content/experience/tentwenty.md

   - "Synced with the clients every single day, taught them how to use the CMS, and led multiple websites to success."
 ---

-## Working at a Premium Digital Agency

-At Tentwenty, this leading digital agency in Dubai, I got to work on high-end websites that looked incredible and actually worked properly.
-Working directly with premium clients, I built web experiences that weren't just pretty but actually drove business results.

-## What We Were Dealing With
+## What Was Going On

-Tentwenty's clients wanted digital experiences that would make them stand out.
-These weren't just regular websites - they were digital showpieces that had to look amazing while also being easy for clients to manage and update their content.
+Tentwenty was also a **direct hire** and I moved cities to be in office with them, the role was brief due to me not being used to the **slow and calculated pacing of agencies**, but I learnt about **client dealership** and worked in **super tight teams** with the designers and also **led entire websites alone**.

+## How Things Evolved

+I developed **content-driven websites** in **React and Next.js**, backed by CMSs such as **Strapi**, combined with functional animations using **GSAP and SCSS**.
+I synced with the clients every single day, taught them how to use the CMS, and led multiple websites to success.

 ## What I Was Building

-### Premium Websites
+### Website Development
-Created sophisticated, content-driven websites:
-- React and Next.js for modern performance and SEO
-- Strapi CMS integration so clients could manage their own content
-- Responsive design that worked perfectly on everything
-- Performance optimization so they loaded fast despite all the visual content

-### Animations That Actually Add Value
-Brought websites to life with smooth animations:
-- GSAP animations that were smooth and actually enhanced the experience
-- Scroll-triggered effects that guided attention in the right places
-- Micro-interactions that made everything feel premium
-- SCSS for maintainable, scalable styling
+I developed content-driven websites in **React and Next.js**, backed by CMSs such as Strapi, combined with functional animations using **GSAP and SCSS**.
+Each website was built with performance and visual appeal in mind, requiring careful balance between rich animations and fast loading times.

-### Client Relationships
+### Client Management

-Built strong relationships through good service:
-- Daily check-ins to make sure everyone was aligned
-- Comprehensive CMS training so clients could manage content themselves
-- Ongoing support after launch
-- Collaborative approach to actually achieving their goals
+I synced with the **clients every single day**, taught them how to use the CMS, and led multiple websites to success.
+This involved daily communication, training sessions, and ensuring clients could independently manage their content after launch.

+### Team Collaboration

+I worked in **super tight teams** with the designers and also led entire websites alone when needed.
+The agency environment required close collaboration with creative teams while maintaining technical leadership on web development projects.

 ## The Tech I Used

-Frontend: React and Next.js for modern web apps
+- Frontend: React and Next.js for modern web apps
-Styling: SCSS for maintainable, scalable CSS
+- Styling: SCSS for maintainable, scalable CSS
-Animation: GSAP for smooth, high-performance animations
+- Animation: GSAP for smooth, high-performance animations
-Legacy: jQuery when clients needed it for specific requirements
+- Legacy: jQuery when clients needed it for specific requirements
-Testing: Jest to make sure stuff didn't break
+- Testing: Jest to make sure stuff didn't break
-Accessibility: WCAG compliance because inclusive design matters
+- Accessibility: WCAG compliance because inclusive design matters

-Content Management: Strapi CMS because it's flexible and developer-friendly, custom fields tailored for each client, optimized media handling, and multi-language support when needed.
+- Content Management: Strapi CMS because it's flexible and developer-friendly, custom fields tailored for each client, optimized media handling, and multi-language support when needed.

-## Cool Projects I Worked On

-### Corporate Redesigns
-- Migrated old legacy sites to modern React/Next.js
-- Integrated brand guidelines seamlessly into the web experience
-- 60% improvement in page load speeds
-- Set up content management so clients could update stuff themselves

-### Interactive Showcases
-- Portfolio websites with stunning visuals for creative agencies
-- Interactive product launch experiences
-- Engaging conference and exhibition websites
-- Immersive brand storytelling experiences

-### Mobile-First Everything
-- Perfect functionality across all devices
-- Touch interactions optimized for mobile
-- Fast loading times even on mobile networks
-- Full accessibility compliance for everyone

-## Client Wins

-### Agency Portfolio Transformation
-Redesigned a creative agency's portfolio that got them:
-- 40% more client inquiries
-- 60% longer session duration
-- Premium positioning in their market
-- Awards recognition for digital excellence

-### Product Launch Campaign
-Built an interactive product showcase that achieved:
-- 250% increase in product page engagement
-- 35% better conversion rates
-- Went viral on social media
-- Industry recognition for innovative design

-### Brand Experience Platform
-Created an immersive brand experience that delivered:
-- Better brand perception through premium digital presence
-- 80% reduction in content update time
-- Way better user engagement with interactive storytelling
-- Scalable foundation for future initiatives

 ## What Made These Projects Special

 ### Animation Done Right

 - GSAP animations that maintained 60fps performance
 - Animations that actually enhanced the story and guided users
 - Movement and timing that reflected the brand's personality
 - Respected user preferences for reduced motion

 ### Smart Content Strategy

 - CMS interfaces that non-technical users could actually use
 - Content structures optimized for SEO performance
 - Flexible content types for different storytelling needs